Pineiro’s 53-yard field goal lifts Bears past Broncos 16-14

+Now, he’s winning over Bears fans and teammates who suffered through the double-doink miss by Cody Parkey that sent them home from the playoffs.

-DENVER (AP) — Eddy Pineiro kicked a 53-yard field goal as time expired, giving the Chicago Bears a wild 16-14 win over the Broncos and their former defensive coordinator Vic Fangio, whose gutsy 2-point call 31 seconds earlier had given Denver the lead.
+Pineiro kicked a 53-yard field goal as time expired, giving the Bears a wild 16-14 win Sunday over the Broncos and their former defensive coordinator Vic Fangio, whose gutsy 2-point call 31 seconds earlier had given Denver the lead.

-The Broncos (0-2) thought time had expired when Mitchell Trubisky stepped up and threw a 25-yard pass to Allen Robinson on fourth-and-15 from his 40-yard line.
-Robinson was tackled at the Denver 35 by Chris Harris Jr.
+“Well, that was a crazy one,” Bears coach Matt Nagy said.
+“Absolutely crazy.
+Just a whirlwind of emotions going back and forth.”

 The clock showed all zeroes and both teams milled around on the field not knowing whether to celebrate a win or lament a loss.
 Then referee Adrian Hill announced there was 1 second remaining and Chicago was using its last timeout.

-Pineiro’s winner sent the Bears (1-1) streaming back onto the field in celebration of a victory that seemed so unlikely after they’d surrendered the lead moments earlier.
+Pineiro’s third field goal, a day after his 24th birthday, sent the Bears (1-1) streaming back onto the field in celebration of a victory that seemed so unlikely after they’d surrendered the lead moments earlier.

+“I knew deep down in my heart that it was going in,” Khalil Mack said.
+“You put that pressure on that guy, Eddy P., the birthday man.
+He came out and nailed it.
+That’s how you want to play ball.
+Kudos to everyone else sticking in there and believing.
+I’m glad to get the win and get the hell up out of here.”

-In a whipsaw of emotion, cornerback Kyle Fuller, whose goal-line interception with five minutes left seemingly sealed Chicago’s win, surrendered a 7-yard tiptoe TD to Emmanuel Sanders.
+In a whipsaw of emotion, cornerback Kyle Fuller, whose goal-line interception with five minutes left seemingly sealed Chicago’s win, surrendered a 7-yard tiptoe TD to Emmanuel Sanders .
 Sanders barely got both feet toes down in the right corner of the end zone.

-The Broncos lined up for 2 but a delay pushed them back 5 yards.
-Fangio sent Brandon McManus out instead for the extra point and the tie.
+That made it 13-12, and the Broncos lined up for 2.
+A delay pushed them back 5 yards and Fangio sent Brandon McManus out instead for the extra point from the 20-yard line and the tie.
 But McManus was wide right and the Bears went wild.

 Hold on: a flag on Chicago.